Writing technical specifications is a very common requirement if you work as integrator, solution architect or technical manager.

 - Furthermore, develop another aspect of the feature

 - Make working MVP.
-Note, there is a nice text on How to Build an MVP in the right way (text is from 2018)
+Note, there is a nice article on How to Build an MVP in the right way (text is from 2018)

 - Test everything